MonolithProjects/ansible-github_actions_runner/README.md

 [![License](https://img.shields.io/github/license/MonolithProjects/ansible-github_actions_runner)](https://github.com/MonolithProjects/ansible-github_actions_runner/blob/main/LICENSE)

-This role will deploy/redeploy/uninstall and register/unregister local GitHub Actions Runner.
+This role will deploy/redeploy/uninstall and register/unregister local GitHub Actions Runner on Linux and macOS Systems (see [compatibility list](#supported-operating-systems) ).
 It supports both, Organization and Repository Runners.

 ## Requirements

-* System must have access to the GitHub.
+* System must have access to the GitHub API.

 * The role require Personal Access Token to access the GitHub.
-The token has to be a value of `PERSONAL_ACCESS_TOKEN` variable.
+The token can be set as `PERSONAL_ACCESS_TOKEN` environment variable.
-Export the token to the local host environment.

 > **Note**
 > The token must have the `repo` scope (when creating a repo runner) or the `admin:org` scope (when creating a runner for an organization).